daveism/ncgis-talk-2017-resources/github.md

 > You need a place to host it.

-Let's change the viewer so the messages about count and acres actuall tell the user what they want.
-Total Fires and Total Acres Burned.
+Let's change the viewer so the messages about count and sum are more accurate.

-Replace the file ```js/main.js``` with the contents of [js/main.js](https://gist.github.com/daveism/981289ab2730a7f1f148e6b991ef7020)
+Replace the file `js/main.js` with the contents of [js/main.js](https://gist.github.com/daveism/981289ab2730a7f1f148e6b991ef7020)

 or just edit the stuff that changed